 Students not showing, I must say this is uncommon, and if it does happen then it usually happens fairly early in the course so if it looks like its going to be a regular occurrence you will need to politely ask them to find another driving instructor.

 Most of your students will be young people who learn things quite quickly, but you will get some who really struggle, these lessons can be quite stressful, on the plus side it is a great feeling when someone who once couldn’t even grasp the notion of turning left or right goes and passes their driving test.

 Qualifying is only the beginning every 4 years you will need to take a standards check test.
 This is to ensure you are keeping a high standard of instruction.

 How do I become a driving instructor.

 The best way to do this is by contacting an Ordit registered driving instructor trainer.

-Here at M A Instructor training we will guide you all the way right from your initial application to join the register.
+As an Ordit accredited trainer you will be guided all the way right from your initial application to join the register.
 We will take you through all of the qualifying tests.
 We can arrange for a trainee licence.
-As well as offering you a guaranteed placement in a busy local franchise.
+As well as offering you a guaranteed placement in our busy local franchise.